What's the Difference Between Ductless & Ducted Heat Pumps? Which One Should I Install?

 (We may earn a commission if you buy a product through one of our links, at no cost to you.)

 Your decision to buy a new heat pump system is as easy as deciding to go on holiday.
 You know it's going to cost money, but the tricky part is deciding where to go.
 It's the same here; which type of an HVAC unit to get, and do you buy a ductless heat pump system or choose a ducted heat pump system?

 There are many important decisions to make.
 Selecting a new heat pump system for your home is not as much fun as choosing a holiday; however, it's essential to get it right.
 After all, you'll be living with your system for many years to come, and your comfort will depend on it.

 Professional design, planning, and installation are all critical factors to ensure your new system matches your family's specific requirements.
 HVAC systems are expensive and complicated.
 No matter which system you finally select, always start with a qualified HVAC technician to avoid costly errors.

 You want a reliable system that will give you control over your home's environment year-round.
 If your existing furnace only handles heating through ducting, it may be possible to use that ducting with a brand new system.

-What's the difference between a ductless &a ducted heat pump system?
+What's the difference between ductless & ducted heat pump systems?